sneakin-allie/moviedex-api/README.md

-#Moviedex
+MOVIEDEX

-##Create a project called moviedex-api and initialize it as an Express app to meet the following requirements.
+Create a project called moviedex-api and initialize it as an Express app to meet the following requirements.

 Users can search for Movies by genre, country or avg_vote The endpoint is GET /movie